 Most people store their vacuum cleaners in utility closets, laundry rooms, or tucked away in a corner of a room.
 Some may also keep it in a storage room, garage, or under the bed if space permits.

-Where should I store my vacuum without a closet?
+Where should I put my vacuum if I don't have a closet?

 If you don't have a closet, consider storing your vacuum cleaner in a designated area in the hallway, under a bed, or in a corner of the room.
 Wall-mounted storage solutions, such as hooks or racks, can also be utilized to keep it off the floor and out of the way.